pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

 <li>COPY any or all lines in the code block below that are related to the formatting parameter that you want to edit.
 The lines below show default values.
 You will edit those values to make desired changes.</li>
 <li>PASTE the copied lines into your document at the "% Put customizations for NOTANONhst HERE" line in the code that you copy/pasted in Step 2.
 Most importantly, the desired formatting lines should be pasted somewhere <b>between</b> the \include{do_NOT_manually_edit/table_NOTANONhst} and \begin{NOTANONhst} lines. </li>
 <li>EDIT the pasted lines in your document, as desired.
 Some examples are given at the bottom of this page.</li>
-NOTE: you can PICK AND CHOOSE the lines you want to paste into your document; you do not have to copy/paste all of the beow lines!
+NOTE: you can PICK AND CHOOSE the lines you want to paste into your document; you do not have to copy/paste all of the beow lines!<br>
+<i>Highlights indicate what parts of the commands can be edited without breaking your LaTeX code.</i>
 </ol>

 <!--                                                       Options   -->